One Crewmember Rescued After Helicopter Crash

-SAN DIEGO—Currently, one crewmember has been rescued and search efforts continue for the other crewmembers of an MH-60S helicopter embarked aboard USS Abraham Lincoln (CVN 72) that crashed into the sea while conducting routine flight operations approximately 60 nautical miles off the coast of San Diego at 4:30 p.m.
+SAN DIEGO— Currently, one crewmember has been rescued and search efforts continue for five additional crewmembers of an MH-60S helicopter embarked aboard USS Abraham Lincoln (CVN 72) that crashed into the sea while conducting routine flight operations approximately 60 nautical miles off the coast of San Diego at 4:30 p.m.
 PST, Aug.
 31.

 Search and rescue operations are ongoing with multiple Coast Guard and Navy air and surface assets.

-Note: This story has been updated with number of crewmembers aboard the aircraft.